ExistensialReset/flowmosr/guides/economics/FLOW_IN_INFORMAL_SETTLEMENTS.md

 ---

+WHAT JERRY FROM NIGERIA TOLD US

+After we wrote this document, we shared it with Jerry.
+He lives in Nigeria.
+He knows what we're trying to describe.

+He read our section on violence.
+The numbers.
+The risks.
+The structural reality.

+His response was brief:

+"That's the tip of the iceberg."

+We don't know what lies beneath.
+We can't see it from Sweden.
+We can't measure it from research papers.

+But Jerry can.

+We asked if we could include his words.
+He said yes.

+This document is written by outsiders.
+Jerry's voice belongs here.

+---

 ## WHAT WE LEARNED FROM RESEARCH

 We spent days reading studies from Kibera, Mathare, Dharavi, Khayelitsha.
 Here's what the research says - not our assumptions, but actual data: